-Lori Loughlin’s Husband Is Vocal Trump Supporter Who Complained That ‘People Need To Carry Their Own Weight’
+Lori Loughlin’s Husband Is Vocal Trump Supporter, Who Complained That ‘People Need To Carry Their Own Weight’

 — UPROXX (@UPROXX) March 15, 2019

 But that is exactly what Mossimo Giannulli and Lori Loughlin are accused of doing, with federal investigators saying they paid $500,000 to get their two daughters into USC by claiming they were crew athletes.
-Loughlin has become the public face of the scandal, and in short time was dropped by Lifetime and booted from the Netflix revival Fuller House.
+Loughlin has become the public face of the scandal, and, in short time, was dropped by Lifetime and booted from the Netflix revival Fuller House.

 The scandal is now engulfing the entire family.
 Not only was Lori Loughlin arrested on federal fraud charges, but her daughters have been forced to leave USC amid a rush of viral attention.
 A report from People noted that older daughter Olivia Jade, a popular social media figure, has been struggling with the aftermath of the scandal.